aspose-pdf/Aspose.PDF-Documentation/net/overview/supported-file-formats/_index.md

     priority: 0.7
 ---

-The following table indicates the file formats that Aspose.PDF for .NET can load and Save.
+The following table indicates the file formats that Aspose.PDF C# can load and Save.

 |**Format**|**Description**|**Load**|**Save**|**Remarks**|
 | :- | :- | :- | :- | :- |